eulfn/WebSocket/README.md

 ## Extending the Server
 - Add new event handlers in `src/server/index.js` using `wss.on('eventType', handler)`.
 - Use the `WebSocketServer` class to broadcast, send to specific clients, or manage rooms.
-- Plug in authentication, logging, or other middleware via constructor hooks or by extending the class.
+- Additional features such as authentication or logging can be integrated via constructor hooks or by extending the class.
-- Implement security checks in the `verifyClient` option or message handlers.
+- Security checks can be implemented in the `verifyClient` option or within message handlers.

 ## Security Notes
-- Use `verifyClient` for authentication/authorization.
+- Use `verifyClient` for authentication and authorization.
 - Validate all incoming message payloads.
-- Consider rate limiting and origin checks for production.
+- Consider implementing rate limiting and origin checks for production deployments.

 ---

-**Ready to build scalable, real-time apps!**
+**Dont Forget Star's!**